thegenemyers/FASTGA/README.md

 ```

 Scaffolds are numbered starting at 1, and the first contig of a scaffold is indexed by 1.
-In rare, somewhat abnormal cases there can be a run of N's at the start or end of
+In rare, somewhat abnormal cases there can be a run of N's at the start or end
 of a scaffold, the length of these are obtained by index 0 and ContigsInScaffold(g,s).
  The routines return -1 if an error occurs.